 Most claims are settled before they go to court because litigation is also costly for the insurance company.
 If they can quickly negotiate a settlement, they will.

 If you’re involved in a serious motorcycle accident, qualified legal representation is a necessity.
 You haven’t spent the past few decades of your life holding negligent drivers accountable and protecting families as they struggle to rebuild their lives after a motorcycle accident in California.
-The motorcycle accident attorneys at the May Firm have.
+The motorcycle accident attorneys at The May Firm have.

 An attorney does more for you than just negotiate with the insurance company.
 They also research the events of the accident itself.
 This can include expert analysis from outside professionals, a review of the accident scene, interviews with witnesses, and research into all of the facts surrounding your motorcycle accident claim.